navnit75/project-learn-machine-learning/Notes/02-Regressions/02-Muliple Linear Regression/README.md

 ## DUMMY VARIABLE

 - Usually when we have categorical data , then the coloumn needs to be encoded
-- When its encoded its divided into separate coloumn according to the values
+- When its encoded its divided various coloumn according to the values
 - Ex:

   | City       | Var1 | Var2 |